 Every part in a complex machine presents a chance for failure, especially if they're not designed or maintained properly.
 Sometimes the simplest parts get overlooked.
-A right angle gearbox needs less attention than many more complex parts, but it still can bind, grind or fail without proper lubrication.
+A right angle gearbox doesn’t require as much attention as other more complex parts, but it still can bind, grind, or fail without proper lubrication.

 1. Open vs. Closed Gears

 Your gear drive lubrication options will change depending on whether you're working with open or closed gears.